peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Binomial_Distribution></a>
 ### Binomial Distribution

 The following method generates a random integer that follows a binomial distribution.
+This number&mdash;
-This number expresses the number of successes that have happened after a given number of independently performed trials (expressed as `trials` below), where the probability of a success in each trial is `p` (which ranges from 0, never, to 1, always, and which can be 0.5, meaning an equal chance of success or failure).
+- expresses the number of successes that have happened after a given number of independently performed trials (expressed as `trials` below), where the probability of a success in each trial is `p` (which ranges from 0, never, to 1, always, and which can be 0.5, meaning an equal chance of success or failure), and
+- is also known as  [_Hamming distance_](https://en.wikipedia.org/wiki/Hamming_distance], if each trial is treated as a "bit" that's set to 1 for a success and 0 for a failure, and if `p` is 0.5.

 **Example:** If `p` is 0.5, the binomial distribution models the task "Flip N coins, then count the number of heads."